LeGa14/rob-reds-land/README.md

 I'm trying to seed my database.
 The code appears correct, but there might be a syntax error somewhere.
 The terminal tells me I have an invalid schema. idk.
 I want to check the legitimacy of the way to import models from another file.
 I WILL SEED!!!

 I seeded the database thnks to spotting an error

+I'm still working on the back-end.
+I managed to get the correct functionality for the Character Model's show and index routes

+Back-end completed!!!
+All necessary routes have been coded and tested for all 3 models.
+More models may make their way into the equation and different relationships may be established, but... we'll cross that bridge when we come to it.

+Next, I wanna set up the user experience in terms of component structure.
+I figure I'll do that from "in-media-res" format as opposed to a top-down or bottom-up approach.

+--Go back to styling the navBar.
+--Establish Links within the NavBar
+--